AmbientRun/Ambient/docs/src/tutorials/game/8_modding.md

 In this final chapter, we'll look at modding.
 All games are moddable by default with Ambient.

-## Adding the mod manager UI
+## Adding the Mod Manager UI

-We'll start by adding the Mod manager UI to your game, so that we can list and enable mods easily in your game.
-Start by adding the followng to your `ambient.toml`'s dependencies:
+We'll start by adding the Mod Manager UI package to your game, so that you can list and enable mods for your game.
+Start by adding the following to your `ambient.toml`'s dependencies:

 ```toml
 package_manager = { deployment = "4hEHArTmKMprisqnQPNxLK" }
 ```

-(To find the latest deployment, [go to the package mananger on the website](https://ambient-733e7.web.app/packages/hr4pxz7kfhzgimicoyh65ydel3aehuhk))
+(To find the latest deployment, visit the page for [the package mananger](https://ambient-733e7.web.app/packages/hr4pxz7kfhzgimicoyh65ydel3aehuhk).)

 Then add this to the top of your `server.rs`'s main function: